utils.fact_sheet

 Careful when using this: It returns a list of all fact sheets in the workspace, so this can be huge.

-Can be used to remove all demo fact sheets from a new workspace:
+Can be used to remove all fact sheets from a new workspace to start with a clean and empty workspace:

 for fs in FactSheet.all():